eemanalyzeR is an R package providing tools for

 - exported cleaned data

-The package is designed to creates a streamlined and automated workflow that ensures consistent analysis and simplifies the coding required to process the data.
+The package is designed to create a streamlined and automated workflow that ensures consistent analysis and simplifies the coding required to process the data.

 The Need